Site Map | Contacts | Links | Newsletter | |

 addiction, anxiety and chronic pain.
 The compounds, being developed by almost

-every major pharmaceutical company, are based on glutamate, the brains
+every major pharmaceutical company, are based on glutamate, the brain’s

 primary neurotransmitter.
 Glutamate signalling is so pervasive in the brain